chelseamlap/DiabetesManagement/README.md

 	- https://clarity.dexcom.com
 	- Reports > Export

-To use this package, it is best to store your Omnipod and Dexcom data in a folder along with the .py file.
+To use this package, clone the repository and move copies of your Omnipod and Dexcom data into the corresponding folders in the repository.
+For reference, files are places in the repository now.

 Once all files are located in their place, you will just need to use the file paths/folder within the Jupyter notebook to get started.